 Dream of Venice in Black & White

-We are honored that Tiziano Scarpa, a Venetian novelist, playwright and poet, will write the Introduction.
-Venice Is A Fish, a sensual guide is his irreverent and intimate (non-guide) guide to Venice.
+We are honored that Tiziano Scarpa, a Venetian novelist, playwright and poet, has written the Introduction.
+Venice Is A Fish, a sensual guide is his irreverent and intimate guide to Venice.
 Many of you will be familiar with his perceptive oft-quoted observation “Getting lost is the only place worth going to.”
-In 2009 Tiziano won the Strega Prize for his lyrical novel, Stabat Mater.
+In 2009 Tiziano won the Strega Prize for his third novel, Stabat Mater.
 From the time we conceived of this project, Tiziano was our first choice to weave a meditation about the city of his birth.

-Dream of Venice in Black & White will be dedicated to Gianni Berengo Gardin.
-He grew up in Venice and it is where he raised his children.
+Dream of Venice in Black & White is dedicated to Gianni Berengo Gardin.
+He grew up in Venice and it is where his children were born.
 He considers himself to be “a Venetian, both in character and at heart.”
-In 1960 while taking the vaporetto from the Lido to work in San Marco, he shot one of many iconic portraits of Venice.
-Berengo Gardin’s photographs both captivating and controversial have become part of our collective conscious.
+In 1960 while taking the vaporetto from the Lido to work in San Marco, he shot one of many iconic portraits of Venice, which he has generously allowed us to include in the book.
+Berengo Gardin’s photographs both captivating and controversial have become intrinsic to Italy’s collective conscious.
 We are indebted to him for his “Venezia e le Grandi Navi” exhibit, which documented the ships as sea monsters, obliterating Venice and her Lagoon.

 We are delighted to announce that a portion of the proceeds from every book sold will be donated to Ikona Gallery in Venice.
 Founded by Živa Kraus in 1979, the gallery, located in Campo del Ghetto Nuovo, is dedicated to the exhibition of significant contemporary photographers.
 Since 1989, Signora Kraus has also been the director of the Ikona Venezia School of International Photography, collaborating with organizations to further the cultural understanding of photography through exhibits and workshops.
 In 2009, Ikona Gallery celebrated their 30th anniversary with an exhibit of work by Gianni Berengo Gardin, curated by Živa Kraus.